Can I Eat Expired Chia Pudding Mix?

 What are the food safety risks?

 Chia seeds in the pudding mix can be a potential source of Salmonella contamination if not properly handled.
-To prevent foodborne illness, ensure the mix is stored in a cool, dry place away from moisture and heat.
+To reduce the risk of foodborne illness, ensure the mix is stored in a cool, dry place away from moisture and heat.
 Avoid cross-contamination by using clean utensils and containers when preparing the pudding.
 High-risk scenarios include leaving the prepared pudding at room temperature for extended periods.

 What are some pro storage tips?